ckeditor/ckeditor5/docs/builds/guides/frameworks/overview.md

 /*
 	Override Bootstrap's CSS.
-	Note: this won't be necessary once the following issue is fixed and released: https://github.com/ckeditor/ckeditor5-theme-lark/issues/189 */
+	Note: This will not be necessary once the following issue is fixed and released: https://github.com/ckeditor/ckeditor5-theme-lark/issues/189 */
 .ck.ck-button {